jasonsrogers/tutorials/Docker/docker-install.md

 ### Install Docker Desktop

 - Download Docker Desktop from [here](https://docs.docker.com/desktop/install/windows-install/).
 - Run the installer
 - When prompted, ensure the Use WSL 2 instead of Hyper-V option on the Configuration page is selected or not depending on your choice of backend.

-- follow the instructions on the screen to complete the installation.
+- Follow the instructions on the screen to complete the installation.

 Note: